GerritGeeraerts/markdown-cv/index.md

 I have been passionate about technology.
 With a core value to leverage the abilities of computers to make our lives more productive.
 I have been personally inspired by this for over 30 years, working on numerous home projects.
 Professionally, I have about 1 decade of experience in IT.
-Most of it was as a system engineer, exploring and learning new systems and connecting them through coding.
+Most of it was as a system engineer, exploring and learning new systems and connecting them through coding and development.

-But today, I see more potential in Data & Artificial Intelligence.
-It has the power to make a bigger difference in our productivity.
-This inspired me to pursue a training at BeCode as a Data Engineer.
+Today, Data and Artificial Intelligence are revolutionizing the way we work, offering immense potential to enhance productivity.
+This surge in technology inspired me to pursue training at BeCode as a Data Engineer.

 As a person, I am a collaborative team player with a passion for continuous learning and knowledge sharing.
 Motivated, a creative problem-solver, leveraging critical thinking and analytical skills to find robust solutions.
 I am a generalist with a broad interest range.

-My goal now is to grow and apply my technical expertise as a Data Engineer to build robust solutions that leverage the capabilities of Artificial Intelligence.
+My goal is to continuously expand my technical expertise by learning and integrating the latest technologies to build robust solutions that enhance our productivity and efficiency.

 ## Experience